 Publications

 Dissemination of findings is crucial to the NDEWS mission, as a warning from an Early Warning System is not effective unless recipients know they have been warned.
-Our plan for dissemination is five-fold:
+Our plan for dissemination is 14-fold:

 • Indicator Dashboards: Modeled after the Florida Drug-Related Outcomes Surveillance and Tracking System (FROST), directed by Co-Investigator Dr. Bruce Goldberger, NDEWS will build interactive dashboards on our website to display indicator data that our sentinel sites collect on an ongoing basis.
 This means that at any point in time, interested parties can access the most up-to-date NDEWS data without waiting for static tables in annual reports.
 Dashboards will include query options for sentinel site locations, indicators, substances, and time periods, and data will be updated on a monthly basis.